blabla1337/skf-flask/skf/markdown/knowledge_base/276-knowledge_base--Key_vault--.md

 Vault provides encryption as a service with centralized key management to simplify encrypting data in transit and at rest across clouds and datacenters.

+a Vault can be used to encrypt/decrypt data that is stored elsewhere.
+The primary use of this is to allow applications to encrypt their data while still storing it in the primary data store.

+The benefit of this is that developers do not need to worry about how to properly encrypt data.
+The responsibility of encryption is on Vault and the security team managing it, and developers just encrypt/decrypt data as needed.

 Solution:

 centrally store, access, and distribute secrets like API keys,